ahlim0m/tylernakamura.github.io/_posts/2016-05-03-configuring-my-seedbox.markdown

 For more info on bash aliases, [see here](https://www.digitalocean.com/community/tutorials/an-introduction-to-useful-bash-aliases-and-functions).

 ### Configuring rTorrent
-"rTorrent is a text-based ncurses BitTorrent client written in C++, based on the libTorrent libraries for Unix, whose author's goal is a focus on high performance and good code." ~[source](https://en.wikipedia.org/wiki/RTorrent)
+"rTorrent is a text-based ncurses BitTorrent client written in C++, based on the libTorrent libraries for Unix, whose author's goal is a focus on high performance and good code." [(source)](https://en.wikipedia.org/wiki/RTorrent).

-I have made rTorrent my client of choice as it functions via the CLI.
+I have made rTorrent my BitTorrent client of choice as it functions via the CLI.

 Much of the documentation that you need in configuring rTorrent can be found at the [Arch Linux wiki](https://wiki.archlinux.org/index.php/RTorrent).
 However, this segment will mostly pertain to what I consider to be the essentials in my rTorrent configuration.

-My apt-get installation for didn't seem to include a copy of the **rtorrent.rc** config file (or at least I couldn't find it) so I have included a link at the bottom of this page to the official config file from the projects repo.

-To download the config file from the command line:
+My apt-get installation for didn't seem to include a copy of the **rtorrent.rc** config file (or at least I couldn't find it).
+To download the rTorrent config file from the command line:

 ```bash
 wget https://raw.githubusercontent.com/rakshasa/rtorrent/master/doc/rtorrent.rc
 ```

-I found a lot of the following information [from this blog post to be useful for configuring rTorrent](https://harbhag.wordpress.com/2010/06/30/tutorial-using-rtorrent-on-linux-like-a-pro/).

-Save the downloaded config file in the home directory of the user that will be running rtorrent.
+Save the downloaded config file in the home directory of the user that will be running rTorrent.

-Many of the settings aren't required for basic rtorrent usage, but here are the ones that I found essential.
+Many of the settings aren't required for basic rTorrent usage, but here are the ones that I found essential:

 Changing the directory variable will specify where downloaded file will be placed: